nicsure/QuanshengDock/README.md

 - Fixed an issue with status data packet lengths.
 - Some font rendering problems hopefully addressed.

+**TO DO**
+- Function to import/convert radio channels to XVFO presets.
+- RX Tones on XVFO
+- Automatic squelch for XVFO

 **Download**
 : A pre-compiled release is available here https://github.com/nicsure/QuanshengDock/releases/download/0.28.1q/quanshengdock.zip